 A handful of changes in my life have made this shift possible—and far less stressful than you might think.

-1. Home.
-I don’t have internet at home.
+Home.
+I don’t have Internet at home.
 This one change, albeit utterly frustrating at first, is likely the most productive thing I’ve ever done.
-Because I don’t have internet at home, it is impossible for emails to penetrate the walls of my abode.
+Because I don’t have Internet at home, it is impossible for emails to penetrate the walls of my abode.

-2. Phone.
+Phone.
 I don’t get emails on my phone.
-Once I brought my BlackBerry back into my life—after going two months without it—I discovered that it was better and far less stressful to remove email from my phone altogether.
-Now I use my phone to text, tweet, and (ahem) talk.
+Once I brought my cellphone back into my life—after going two months without it—I discovered that it was better and far less stressful to remove email from it altogether.
+Now I use my phone to text and (ahem) talk.

-3. Planning.
-When I check my email, I do so deliberately.
-I set aside a block of time, clear my plate, and embrace the messages on my schedule, on my terms, when it’s convenient for me.
-If I do it right, it’s possible to be on the mountain, even when I’m checking my email.
+Planning.
+When I check email, I do so deliberately: I set aside a block of time, clear my plate, and embrace the messages on my schedule, on my terms, when it’s convenient for me.
+If I do it right, it’s possible to enjoy myself, even when I’m checking my email.

-5. Expectations.
+Expectations.
 It’s important to set the proper expectations with people.
 Let people know how you feel about email (they likely feel the same way).
 Ask them to respect your time and attention.
-My friends know that I don’t like receiving superfluous emails, and if they must send me an email, then I likely won’t respond right away.
-My students know that I don’t respond the same day either—though I commit to responding to them within 72 hours.
+My friends know I don’t like receiving superfluous emails, and if they must send me an email, then I likely won’t respond right away.
+My writing students know I don’t respond the same day, either.
 When I do respond, it’s thoughtful, succinct, and, above all, value-adding.
 The best question to ask yourself before clicking the send button is, Does this email add value?